ramwanikirtan/21days-of-AgenticAI-GenAi/day2/Pydantic/README.md

 ---

-This project helped me master robust data validation and modeling in Python using Pydantic.
+This project helped me master robust data validation, custom validation logic, and serialization in Python using Pydantic.